gak/teslatte/README.md

 It is fairly trivial to add in new endpoints if you feel like creating a PR.
 Please let me know if your PR is a massive change before spending a lot of time on it.

+## References

 Thanks to https://tesla-api.timdorr.com/ for their excellent reference.

+Tesla API recently released [API documentation for their "Fleet API"](https://developer.tesla.com/docs/fleet-api) which appears to be similar to the Tesla App API.

 ## CLI